 Personally, I’m looking for someone who is respected by their friends, family and peers.
 I’m looking for someone who others know, like and trust.
 I’m looking for someone with a large sphere of influence of people who admire and respect the person.
 I’m looking for someone who others will listen to when they have something to say.

 Anyone COULD be an influencer, but it’s typically lawyers, doctors, pastors, entrepreneurs, leaders, top salespeople, educators, and other professionals.
 It’s people with credibility.
+It’s also people with a large social media following.

 The beauty of recruiting influencers into your business is that they have a lot of people they can talk to who will actually listen to what they have to say.
 These are the people who can recruit a lot of people quickly, and find tons of customers with ease.